 You’ll likely be surprised to soon see the first snow pea flowers in bloom!
 These beauties grow fast and you’ll want to pick frequently to encourage greater yields.

+Growing snow peas is easy and the crop brings so much to the dinner table.
 Enjoy this wonderful, delicious, and easy-to-grow veggie in your garden!

 What do you think about growing snow pea plants?
 Let’s chat in the comments! xo